eformat/rhoai-cluster-pool/README.md

     Hub --> Spoke3[Spoke Cluster 3]
 ```

 SPOKE clusters auto-provision from the HUB.
-All you should need to do is scale the ClusterPool and wait.
+All you should need to do is scale the ClusterPool and wait for install + setup.

 ## Bootstrap a Hub Cluster